 Your Secrets: An Exposé

 Excuses for your success will seldom encompass the whole recipe of what makes you successful.
-The things others come up with are efforts to understand how you got to your position which are often lazy in their analysis.
+The excuses others come up with are efforts to understand how you got to your position, which are often lazy in their analysis.
 Once you hear a lazy excuse for your success, you’ll want to respond with the truth.
-Should you tell this person what was actually the case on the way towards success?
+Should you tell this person what was actually the case on the way toward success?
 Your experiences may differ from what they’ve labelled as the recipe to your success, and you’ll feel a desire to correct them.

 Be careful of defending your work ethic against the excuses that others make.
 These excuses are likely to hurt nothing other than your pride, but defending them with truth can lower your competitive advantage.
-Agreeing with the excuses others make for your success serves to benefit you.
-The more inaccurate they are, the more you’ll benefit from them.
-These inaccuracies will keep people off your tail, and motivate competitors to follow unrealistic steps in hopes of achieving the same success.
+Agreeing with the excuses others make for your success serves to hurt your pride, but also plays to the advantages you possess.
+The more inaccurate these excuses are, the more you’ll benefit from them.
+These inaccuracies will keep people off your tail, if you value confidentiality, and will motivate competitors to follow misinformed steps in hopes of achieving the same level of success amidst the domain which you excel in.

 Where Pride Gets You